lvandeve/logicemu/README.md

 ![adder](screenshot_add.png)

-It comes with tons of built-in circuits to explore.
+It comes with tons of built-in circuits to explore and allows creating your own.

 ![screenshot](screenshot.png)

 # Running offline

+LogicEmu can run offline, because it is not cloud based.
+Everything is ran and stored locally.

-LogicEmu can run offline.
-To do so, download the following files from github: index.html, logicemu.js, footer.js, circuits_main.js, circuits_help.js.
+To run it offline, download the following files from github: index.html, logicemu.js, footer.js, circuits_main.js, circuits_help.js.
 Then run index.html from disk in a browser (offline if you wish so).